TG-Techie/strictly/README.md

 def heyey(name: str, greeting: str = 'hey', *, punctuation: Optional[str]='!') -> None:
     """
-    desc: print a greeting to say hey. this is a strictly typed, whenever it is called strictly will check the inputs against the type hints above;
+    desc: print a greeting to say hey. this is a strictly typed function, whenever it is called strictly will check the inputs against the type hints above;
     """
     if punctuation is None: